seminar-cv-by-deeplearning-31/SOCOfing-AE/index.md

 <img height="320" src="https://user-images.githubusercontent.com/7264894/122403774-ecc38e80-cf7e-11eb-9df3-df04b952435c.png">
 <img height="320" src="https://user-images.githubusercontent.com/7264894/122403794-ee8d5200-cf7e-11eb-9493-ce11531d28e5.png">

-Figure 2: Plot of training and validation losses for 96x96 images
+Figure 2: Training and validation losses for a typical run on 96x96 images

 These plots were created using the resnet50 model with 2048 latent dimensions.
 Similar behaviour was found for the resnet18 model, as well as with a smaller latent space of size 512.